anuket-project/anuket-specifications/doc/tech/approach.md

 1. Provide interoperability at layer demarcation/reference points within the NFVI.
 Ex.:
    * any RA couples to RM
    * like RI couples to RA
-   * like VIs couple to RA
+   * like VIs (Vendor's Implementations) couple to RA
    * Operators can design or procure a compatible fabric
 1. Concurrently supports containerized and virtualized coexistence for VNF->CNF cutovers, as well as protracted parallel operations
 1. Provide a version controlled catalog of APIs, and their respective spans of control, capabilities and purpose, to facilitate predictable integration w/ a wide selection of fabric implementations